 Each of those has its limits and can be turned on or off.

-Suunto EON Steel uses the Suunto Fused RGBM algorithm.
+The Suunto EON Steel uses the Suunto Fused RGBM algorithm.
 This algorithm does lock if you fail to complete a decompression stop longer than three minutes.
-This safety feature locks the algorithm if you ascend above the decompression ceiling by more than 2 ft.
+This safety feature locks the Fused RGBM algorithm if you ascend above the decompression ceiling by more than 2 ft.
 There are both an audible alarm and a visual alarm that will alert you to go back down below the decompression ceiling to complete your decompression stop.

 Two different gas mixtures, Nitrox and Trimix, are compatible with the Suunto EON Steel dive computer.
 The compatible gasses can be displayed in the following percentages: